Tunable non-Markovian dynamics in a collision model: an application to coherent transport: The model

-The measure of non-Markovianity we use is the one proposed in \cite{breuer_measure_2009}.
+{\subparagraph{Non-Markovianity.} We expect the parameter $\Omega$ to control the amount of information the environment loses.
+When $\Omega=0$, $\Delta_{0}^m(\rho_{CR})$ leaves $\rho_{CR}$ unchanged so that the global evolution of chain+environment is unitary.
+When $\Omega=1$, instead, $\Delta_{1}^m(\rho_{CR})$ re-initialises the $m$-th reservoir qubit to the maximally mixed state and, if applied to all the reservoir qubits, makes the environment Markovian.
+To quantify the effect of $\Omega$ on the degree of non-Markovianity, we use the measure proposed in \cite{breuer_measure_2009}.
 Given two initial states of the system $\rho_1(0)$ and $\rho_2(0)$, the degree of non-Markovianity under the action of a dynamical map is measured as \cite{breuer_measure_2009}:

 where $\Sigma_{+}$ is the union of all subsets where $\frac{\text{d}}{\text{d}t} D\left(\rho_1(t),\rho_2(t)\right)>0$ and

 is the trace distance between $\rho_1(t)$ and $\rho_2(t)$.
 Since in this work we consider a discrete process, we use a discretised version of Eq. \eqref{eq:nonM_measure1} \cite{breuer_measure_2009}: